Review – What Remains of Edith Finch (PS4)

 The problems actually lie somewhere, basically in everything What Remains of Edith Finch has to offer as an actual video game.

 Unlike some other walking sims, What Remains of Edith Finch does have a tiny little bit of gameplay.
-I give props to two of the game’s memories, one which reminded me a lot of the classic cel-shaded FPS XIII, and another one which brilliantly managed me to control two separate characters and situations with each analog stick to a point I was nearly playing it in an auto-pilot mode, with a great monologue about losing sense of reality was being played on the background.
-Sadly, both “levels” lasted not longer than 10 minutes, which deeply infuriated me.
+I give props to two of the game’s memories.
+One which reminded me a lot of the classic cel-shaded FPS XIII, and another one which brilliantly managed me to control two separate characters and situations with each analog stick to a point I was nearly playing it in an auto-pilot mode, with a great monologue about losing sense of reality was being played in the background.
+Sadly, both “levels” lasted not longer than ten minutes, which deeply infuriated me.

-The rest of the game, on the other hand, falls deeply into walking simulator clichées.
-All of the other memories feature very little gameplay or fun factor whatsoever, some of them not even involving actual gameplay of any kind, forcing you to just watch, like an avantgarde voyeur section.
-There was a segment consisted solely on swinging on a playground.
+On the other hand, the rest of the game falls deeply into walking simulator clichés.
+All of the other memories feature very little gameplay or fun factor whatsoever, some of them not even involving actual gameplay of any kind, forcing you to just watch, like an avant-garde voyeur section.
+There was a segment that consisted solely on swinging in a playground.
 You read it right.

-Your character also moves at a snail’s pace throughout the house (thankfully, you just need to move around an estate, not an entire English village), that didn’t help much as well.
+Your character also moves at a snail’s pace throughout the house.
+Thankfully, you just need to move around an estate, not an entire English village, but that didn’t help much as well.

 Another problem I had with the game was its story’s tonality, which missed the target at a few times.
-We are handling a game revolved around the deaths of your relatives, but some of the memories were actually quite cheesy and, unintentionally, funny, something which definitely I wasn’t expecting to witness in a game like this.
-It also didn’t help that I figured the plot twist out not more than 30 minutes into the game.
+They are handling a game revolved around the deaths of your relatives, but some of the memories were actually quite cheesy and unintentionally funny, something which definitely I wasn’t expecting to witness in a game like this.
+It also didn’t help that I figured the plot twist out not more than thirty minutes into the game.

 If I had to point out the worst offender, however, it would be the game’s duration.
-I timed my entire first playthrough of What Remains of Edith Finch, and it ended up in 149 minutes.
+I timed my entire first playthrough of What Remains of Edith Finch, and it ended up in one hundred forty-nine minutes.
 Less than two and a half hours.
 Bear in mind that, while I was playing the game, I took a break to go to the bathroom, I answered a phone call, and went to my kitchen to pick up a can of Coke, and the game still took less than two and a half hours.
 Without said breaks, I could have easily beaten the game in two hours, maybe less.
-All that for a bit less than 20 dollars, an insanely expensive pricetag for what the game has to offer.
+All that for a bit less than twenty dollars, an insanely expensive price tag for what the game has to offer.

 In the end, it’s quite hard for me to actually recommend What Remains of Edith Finch to anyone.
 While it was much better than some other walking simulators I have played, and while it did have a few interesting ideas, the game simply isn’t fun or interactive enough, extremely short, without any sort of replayability included, and above all, too expensive for what it offers.